NASPGHAN Awards

 Description:

-The NASPGHAN Education Excellence Award recognizes individuals who have made a significant and sustained contribution to the field of pediatric gastroenterology, hepatology and/or nutrition through education scholarship on a national or international basis.
+The NASPGHAN Master Educator Award recognizes individuals who have made a significant and sustained contribution to the field of pediatric gastroenterology, hepatology and/or nutrition through education scholarship on a national or international basis.
+This award will be given at the 2025 Annual Meeting in Chicago, IL.

 Criteria: